 Management Commitment and Responsibility

-Management commitment and responsibility is typically satisfied by:
+Management commitment and responsibility are typically satisfied by:

 - A safety policy; and often